v923z/micropython-ulab/docs/ulab-change-log.md

+Fri, 12 Feb 2021

+version 2.4.0

+    added byteswap method

 Wed, 10 Feb 2021

 version 2.3.5

     fixed invisible error in tools_reduce_axes, simplified the implementation of all/any

 Tue, 9 Feb 2021